Licensing Guides

 Table of Contents

-What Is the Mean Salary for an HVAC Technician in Connecticut?
+What Is the Mean Wage for an HVAC Technician in Connecticut?

-How Much Does It Cost to Become a licensed HVAC professional in Connecticut?
+How Much Does It Cost to Get an HVAC License in Connecticut?

-How Long Does it Take to Become an HVAC professional in Connecticut?
+How Long Does it Take to Get an HVAC Contractors License in Connecticut?

 » Want to grow your HVAC business?
 Click here to get a demo.

 A large part of what HVAC contractors and technicians do is replace and repair existing systems.
-As that emphasis is placed on energy efficiency and reducing pollution, systems need to be retrofitted, upgraded or replaced entirely to comply with these new standards.
-Licensing requirements for HVAC technicians and contractors vary from state to state and, in some cases, from locality to locality.
+As more emphasis is placed on energy efficiency and reducing pollution, systems need to be retrofitted, upgraded, or replaced entirely to remain compliant with these new standards.
+Licensing requirements for HVAC contractors vary from state to state and, in some cases, from locality to locality.
 Connecticut is uniform statewide.

 Is a license required for HVAC technicians and contractors in Connecticut?
-Yes, and from the very beginning!
-You must be licensed in the state of Connecticut to perform ANY kind of HVAC/R work.
+Yes.
+You must be licensed in the state of Connecticut to perform ANY kind of HVACR work.
 You must also be registered to begin work as an apprentice under the supervision of a licensed journeyman or a licensed contractor.

 The Connecticut Department of Consumer Protection (DCP) based in Hartford issues all professional licenses and oversees the Heating, Piping, Cooling, and Sheet Metal Examining Board.